For the Purrbabies

 Pet prescriptions are medications that can only be obtained from a licensed veterinarian.
 They typically treat things like anxiety, pain, and long-term chronic conditions.
 Prescription drugs can’t be purchased over the counter.

 Prescriptions are often covered under your pet’s health insurance policy.
-However, coverage generally doesn’t include over-the-counter medications, like flea and tick preventatives.
+However, coverage generally doesn’t include over-the-counter medications.
+When looking at treatment options that are available both by prescription and over the counter, like flea and tick medications, consult with your vet first to make sure that the OTC options are effective on fleas in your area.

 Medications for pain, seizures, diabetes, and anxiety all require prescriptions.
 Here’s a closer look at each of these common conditions.